 In wrongful death cases, the law binds the plaintiffs to prove negligence or intentional wrongdoing at the defendant’s hand to recover damages.
 You can classify this negligence or misconduct as a fault, not fulfilling the duty of care, and breach of duty.
 Sometimes the defendant can be causally linked to the incident, but they are still liable.

 About The Wotitzky Law Firm

 If you are looking for a certified lawyer to help you file a wrongful death suit, your search ends here.
 We have a team of charlotte’s wrongful death lawyers to help you out.
-The Wotitzky Law Firm is one of the oldest law firms in Southwest Florida.
+The Wotitzky Law Firm is one of the oldest law firms in Port Charlotte, Florida.
 Our lawyers will guide you throughout the lawsuit till you receive the compensation you deserve.
 You can call us at 941-639-2171 or fill our online contact form to know more.